 In 2009, when we began to steadily steer our product development toward sustainability, awareness for the ecological and social aspects of clothing was only just beginning to develop.

 We searched high and low, but couldn’t find a quality seal that applied to our different product groups and our products (which are primarily made from synthetic fibers), and that could be used internationally.

-So, we developed the VAUDE Green Shape concept.
+This is why we developed the VAUDE Green Shape concept.
 VAUDE products that meet the Green Shape criteria are awarded the Green Shape Label.
 Green Shape has been around since 2010, and it has become very well established in the market.
 Now, it’s not just recognized by customers our like ourselves; more and more retailers are buying Green Shape products to make their product range more eco-friendly.

 That is why we remain convinced that the VAUDE Green Shape label makes sense.